turingschool-examples/morning-lake-4263/README.md

 ## Not Required

 * No visual styling is required or expected
-* You do not need to test for or create any model validations.
+* You do not need to test for or create any model valid``ations.

 ### Before Starting User Stories